- Visit the open-air markets of Ban Jelačić Square in Zagreb

 Afterward, you might ride the cable car up to Mount Srđ for panoramic views over the city and Adriatic.
 You could stay for a final Croatian dinner at Panorama Restaurant.
 Alternatively, there's Buza Bar along the water's edge and outside the city walls—a great spot to enjoy a cocktail while taking in the sunset.

 Day 14: Depart Dubrovnik

-Depending on your departure details you may have time to visit one of Dubrovnik's museums, like the Franciscan Monastery and Museum.
-This large complex houses many treasures, including the world's third oldest pharmacy dating from 1317.
-Or, for a collection of 15,000 pieces of interesting works, visit the Rector's Palace and Cultural Historical Museum.
-Wander this well-preserved palace-turned-museum and explore its exhibits, some detailing life in the Republic of Ragusa during medieval times.
+Depending on when you depart, you may have time to visit one of Dubrovnik's museums, like the Franciscan Monastery and Museum.
+This large complex houses many treasures, including the world's third-oldest pharmacy dating from 1317.
+Alternatively, visit the Rector's Palace and Cultural Historical Museum to explore a well-preserved palace-turned-museum filled with details of life in the Republic of Ragusa during medieval times.

 Then, when the time is right, make the 45-minute drive to the airport with enough time to drop off your rental car and check into your departing flight home or onward.
 This concludes your grand Croatian adventure.
 Safe travels!